What is acute back pain?

 - Numbness in the crotch area, difficulties with urination and/or emptying the bowl

-Another important factor is maintaining optimal body weight by keeping healthy diet and regular exercise.
+Another important factor in maintaining optimal body weight by keeping a healthy diet and regular exercise.

 What we treat at West Chiropractic: